OsirOsir/Group-3-end-Phase_2-Project-/shopsphere_e_commerce_website/README.md

 ## Contributing
 We welcome contributions!
 Please follow these steps:
 1. Fork the repository.
-2. Create a new branch: `git checkout -b feature-branch-name`.
+2. Create a new branch:

+   git checkout -b feature-branch-name

-3. Commit your changes: `git commit -m 'Add some feature'`.
+3. Commit your changes:

+   git commit -m 'Add some feature'

-4. Push to the branch: `git push origin feature-branch-name`.
+4. Push to the branch:

+   git push origin feature-branch-name

 5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

 ## Contact
-For any inquiries, please contact us
+For any inquiries, please contact us.